wavefrontHQ/docs/pages/doc/ts_hour.md

 ```
 hour(<timeZone>)
 ```
-Returns the hours of the day in the specified time zone, plotted against the hours of the day on the chart's x-axis.
+Returns the hours of the day in the specified time zone.

 ## Parameters
 <table>